8th Filmfare Awards Marathi

-The 8th Filmfare Marathi Awards is a ceremony, presented by R R Kabel Ltd, honored the best Indian Marathi-language films of 2023.
+The 8th Filmfare Marathi Awards was a ceremony, presented by R R Kabel Ltd, that honored the best Indian Marathi-language films of 2023.

 Baipan Bhaari Deva and Unaad led the ceremony with 16 nominations each, followed by Jhimma 2 with 13 nominations and Baaplyok with 12 nominations.

 Aatmapamphlet and Unaad dominated the ceremony, each securing 5 awards, former winning the Best Film and Best Director, whereas latter winning in categories like Best Director Debut, Best Lyricist and Best Female Playback Singer.
 Naal 2 was the runner-up, bagging 4 awards, which included Best Film Critics, Best Supporting Actor and Best Child Artist.

 Ceremony

 It will be held at Mahakavi Kalidas Natyamandir, the 8th Filmfare Marathi Awards honored the films released in 2023.
 At a press conference helmed by editor of Filmfare magazine, revealed R R Kabel Ltd as the title sponsor.
 Actors Amey Wagh and Siddharth Chandekar were announced as the co-hosts, while actor Prajakta Mali, Prarthana Behere, Vaibhav Tatwawadi and Shruti Marathe were announced to be performing during the event.
 It will take place on 18 April 2024.